ajancheta/portfolio/README.md

 ## Known Bugs

-_This site is best viewed on a desktop, with the window at 1270x1220px_
+_This site is best viewed on a desktop, with the window 2560x1600 native resolution at 227px_

 ## Support and contact details